paypal/PayPal-Cordova-Plugin/README.md

 Documentation
 -------------
-- See `cdv-plugin-paypal-mobile-sdk.js` and `cdv-plugin-paypal-mobile-sdk.js` for more details
+- See `cdv-plugin-paypal-mobile-sdk.js` and `cdv-plugin-paypal-mobile-sdk.js` for more details.
-- Plugin is fully dependent on [PayPal Mobile SDK](https://developer.paypal.com/webapps/developer/docs/integration/mobile/mobile-sdk-overview/) implmentation.
+- For complete documentation regarding the PayPal SDK Cordova Plugin, please refer to the documentation for the underlying [PayPal Mobile SDK](https://developer.paypal.com/webapps/developer/docs/integration/mobile/mobile-sdk-overview/).

 Basic Example of the app (defined in index.js)